zillurbmb51/phylogenomics/README.md

 # phylogenomics
-## These script will help to find the core genomes of apicomplexa and visualize different types of phylogenomic analysis
+## These scripts will help to find the core genomes of apicomplexa and visualize different types of phylogenomic analysis